James Watson, Francis Crick, Maurice Wilkins, and Rosalind Franklin

 Already at work at King’s College was Maurice Wilkins, a New Zealand–born but Cambridge-educated physicist.
 As a new Ph.D. he worked during World War II on the improvement of cathode-ray tube screens for use in radar and then was shipped out to the United States to work on the Manhattan Project.
 Like many other nuclear physicists, he became disillusioned with his subject when it was applied to the creation of the atomic bomb; he turned instead to biophysics, working with his Cambridge mentor, John T. Randall—who had undergone a similar conversion—first at the University of St. Andrews in Scotland and then at King’s College London.
 It was Wilkins’s idea to study DNA by X-ray crystallographic techniques, which he had already begun to implement when Franklin was appointed by Randall.
 The relationship between Wilkins and Franklin was unfortunately a poor one and probably slowed their progress.

 Meanwhile, in 1951, 23-year-old James Watson, a Chicago-born American, arrived at the Cavendish Laboratory in Cambridge.
-Watson had two degrees in zoology: a bachelor’s degree from the University of Chicago and a doctorate from the University of Indiana, where he became interested in genetics.
+Watson had two degrees in zoology: a bachelor’s degree from the University of Chicago and a doctorate from Indiana University, where he became interested in genetics.
 He had worked under Salvador E. Luria at Indiana on bacteriophages, the viruses that invade bacteria in order to reproduce—a topic for which Luria received a Nobel Prize in physiology or medicine in 1969.
 Watson went to Denmark for postdoctoral work, to continue studying viruses and to remedy his relative ignorance of chemistry.
 At a conference in the spring of 1951 at the Zoological Station at Naples, Watson heard Wilkins talk on the molecular structure of DNA and saw his recent X-ray crystallographic photographs of DNA.
 He was hooked.

 Watson soon moved to the Cavendish Laboratory, where several important X-ray crystallographic projects were in progress.
 Under the leadership of William Lawrence Bragg, Max Perutz was investigating hemoglobin and John Kendrew was studying myoglobin, a protein in muscle tissue that stores oxygen.
 (Perutz and Kendrew received the Nobel Prize in chemistry for their work in the same year that the prize was awarded to the DNA researchers—1962.)
 Working under Perutz was Francis Crick, who had earned a bachelor’s degree in physics from University College London and had helped develop radar and magnetic mines during World War II.
 Crick, another physicist in biology, was supposed to be writing a dissertation on the X-ray crystallography of hemoglobin when Watson arrived, eager to recruit a colleague for work on DNA.
 Inspired by Pauling’s success in working with molecular models, Watson and Crick rapidly put together several models of DNA and attempted to incorporate all the evidence they could gather.
 Franklin’s excellent X-ray photographs, to which they had gained access without her permission, were critical to the correct solution.
 The four scientists announced the structure of DNA in articles that appeared together in the same issue of Nature.